britive/mcp-server/README.md

 ---

 ## Configuring your MCP client and Authentication
-Authentication to the Britive platform can be performed using the Britive CLI or a Static Token:
+Authentication to the Britive platform can be performed using the Britive CLI, Static Token or oAuth :

 * #### **Option 1: CLI login using PyBritive (Recommended):**